bjornmeansbear/lectureScripts/ClimateDesigners.md

 To me, Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; we end up with design and bad design; if you aren't taking into consideration the climate, sustainability at large, you are making bad design regardless of aesthetics, etc...

-## A Transition, need a subhead

-If you thought that sounded like what you think Design should do... well then you might be a climate designer...

-To do all of this means that
+## Climate Designers [dot] org

-1. Climate Designers is a website -- <https://climatedesigners.org>
+Climate Designers is a website -- <https://climatedesigners.org>

 - highlight climate design projects
 - host climate design portoflios
 - job board for climtae design rols (climate bsae tie in)
 - platform for resource sharing/FAQ/Q&A
 - educators > resources, networking, etc.
 - meetups
 - workshops

+## Climate Designers on Might Networks

-2. Climate Designers is a community -- <https://climate-designers.mn.co>
+Climate Designers is a community -- <https://climate-designers.mn.co>

-    The climate designer community is meant to help in a number of ways

 - networking
 - get ideas for how to find work; how to find projects
 - share innovative materials, processes, etc.
 - actionable resources
 - realistic tactics
 - ways to integrate into education

-## Transition part 2 to drawdown.org
+## Where else to get inspired

 the ways designers might involve themselves in solutions is multitudinous.
 One thing Climate Designers points out to designers strguggling to match their work to their ideals in this regard is to use outside frameworks

-I am particularly drawn to DrawDown.org.
+I am particularly *drawn* to DrawDown.org.

 Project DrawDown looks at the most effective means for pulling carbon out of the atmostphere.